 Participating in any worthwhile activity always requires an investment of one’s time.
 Research has shown that college students who are active in extracurricular activities are more likely to graduate and report greater satisfaction with their college experience.
-Through his fraternity involvement, you will be able to learn how to balance your academic, work, campus involvement and social commitments.
+Through your potential fraternal involvement, you will learn how to balance your academic, work, campus involvement, and social commitments.

 To become a member of Omega Delta Phi, one must:

 - Be a full time male student in good academic standing with the university.